 I didn’t want to leave Imola but Patrick and I had planned on a Bolognese lunch!
 On our return back to Bologna, we stopped at Osteria dell’Orsa.
 Patrick tells me they have the best typical Emilia Romagna dish – tagliatelle, a homemade egg pasta with a traditional red meat sauce only Italians seem to master.
 He was right!

-Thank you Patrick for your warmth and generosity and to the Navacchia family for welcoming me into your home and sharing your passion for vino.
+Thank you Patrick for your warmth and generosity and to the Navacchia family for welcoming me into your home and vineyard.